-92-19, provides a list of Indian tribal governments that are treated similarly to states for certain federal tax purposes.
+- (1) Definition of Indian tribal government.
+The term "Indian tribal government" is defined under § 7701(a)(40) to mean the governing body of any tribe, band, community, village or group of Indians, or (if applicable) Alaska Natives, that is determined by the Secretary of the Treasury, after consultation with the Secretary of the Interior, to exercise governmental functions.
+Section 7871(d) provides that, for purposes of § 7871, a subdivision of an Indian tribal government shall be treated as a political subdivision of a state if the Secretary of the Treasury determines, after consultation with the Secretary of the Interior, that the subdivision has been delegated the right to exercise one or more of the substantial governmental functions of the Indian tribal government. - (2) Inclusion in list of tribal governments.
 Rev. Proc.
+2001-15, 2001-1 C.B.
+465, provides a list of Indian tribal governments that are treated similarly to states for certain federal tax purposes.
+Rev. Proc.
 84-36, 1984-1 C.B.
-510, as modified and made permanent by Rev. Proc.
+510, as modified by Rev. Proc.
 86-17, provides a list of political subdivisions of Indian tribal governments that are treated as political subdivisions of states for certain federal tax purposes.
 Under Rev. Proc.
 84-37, tribal governments or subdivisions recognized under § 7701(a)(40) or § 7871(d) will be included on the list of recognized tribal government entities in revised versions of Rev. Proc.
-83-87 or Rev. Proc.
+2001-15 or Rev. Proc.
 84-36.